Titan Wood Post Anchor

 Also, if you would like to increase the deck size while keeping labor costs down, consider using the same beam length and footings but simply extending the deck outwards further.
 Don't forget that labor is a major cost of building decks.

-Creating decent wood deck plans is truly the most important aspect of building a wood deck.
+Drawing decent wood deck plans is truly the most important aspect of building a wood deck.
 So take your time and be thorough.

 If you really find it tough to come up with shapes or ideas, then buy some existing plans and modify them.
 Or get some custom deck plans made with all the materials and design specifications professionally laid out for you.
-There is also some good software to help you as a less expensive option.

 Either way, this is always money well spent if you want your deck to be well built.
 Remember, deck plans aren't going to be as complicated as a plan for your home.

 You should be able to draft everything in as few as three or four pages.
-Being organized and having thought through details in advance is what ensures your wood deck plans will turn out right!
+Being organized and having thought through details in advance is what ensures your deck building plans will turn out right!